SvenSchneiderDVAG/wikr/README.md

 ## Cache

-Wikr stores search results in a cache file (`.wikr_cache.json`) in the user's home directory.
+Wikr stores search results in a cache file (`.wikr_cache.json`).
 The cache is valid for 24 hours.

 ## Dependencies